davidgasquez/handbook/content/computer-science/teamwork.md

       - Financial position of the company and review of metrics.
   - Responsibilities.
   - Defaults.
 For example, each thing should have a place by default, docs, issues, ...
 - You can create a Handbook to put everything together.
-Everyone should contribute to it and each page has a clear owner that aim to keep it consistent with the rest of the Handbook.
+  - Everyone should contribute to it and each page has a clear owner that aim to keep it consistent with the rest of the Handbook.
+  - Avoid duplicating knowledge.
+  - Everything is a WIP.
+No need to create empty sections or say it’ll be updated later.
+  - Make it Permissionless.
+Anyone can edit anything, similar to PRs on GitHub.
+  - Link everything together to improve discoverability.
+  - Each kind of document should have an explicit place.
+  - Documentation should have a common entry point (index) to increase discoverability.
+Each team could have their own processes on top.
 - Keep a source of truth and keep it up to date.
 When something is not relevant anymore, deprecate or delete it.
 All the documents should evolve.
   - Search should be centralized.
 Keeping 4 tools causes scattered information.
   - Link everything together.